Honda Passport Insurance Rates

 Rates are averaged for all Honda Passport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Honda Passport requires avoiding accidents and violations, having a good credit history, paying for small claims out-of-pocket, and possibly raising deductibles.
-Take the time to compare rates once a year by requesting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.
+Finding cheaper rates on Honda Passport insurance takes having a decent driving record, maintaining good credit, not filing small claims, and taking advantage of discounts.
+Invest the time to shop around once a year by requesting rates from direct companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-The list below is a brief recap of the data that was covered in the above illustrations.
+The following items are a brief review of the data that was illustrated above.

-- Insureds who want higher liability limits will pay about $420 per year to increase from a 30/60 limit to 250/500 limits
+- Drivers who want additional liability coverage will pay an extra $420 every year to raise limits from a 30/60 limit to 250/500 limits

 Rate Tables and Charts